ScotDex/firehawk/README.md

 ### Planned
 * Group Lookup: Looks up information about EVE corporations and alliances.
-* Location Scout: Provides detailed information about a specific solar system.
 * Price: Checks the market price for items in-game.
-* Whatever else I feel like doing.
+* Whatever else I feel like doing
+* Dad Joke API - because why not?
+* Weather API because, global warming means its sunny in december these days...

 ---